Kevinle76/Electricity_Worstday/README.md

 # Electricity_Worstday

-In this activity, we will take a dataset on San Francisco Airport's utility consumption and determine which day in the dataset had the worst consumption for each utility.
+Taking a dataset on San Francisco Airport's utility consumption and determining which day in the dataset had the worst consumption for each utility.

-## Problems:
+## Objectives:

 * List of all the values within the "Utility" column.